When I knew I was a savage

 In my younger years, we were fortunate to have a ski condo right by one of the mountains.
 We spent many many weekends there in ski school and learning how to shred the gnar.
 One weekend, I had a pretty bad cold, constantly coughing and sniffling throughout the night.
 My brother and I were upstairs while my parents were downstairs, but it apparently woke my dad up.
 Looking back, this is interesting since he was usually the one to wake people up with his snoring.
 Anyways, as soon as I heard the door open from his room downstairs, I (stupidly) tried to suppress my coughs.
 Yet, he said, “Belle, come downstairs.”

 I knew what was to come.
 Dreadful.
-Dooming.
-Distasteful (literally).
-The Cherry Medicine.
-It was some horrible cough medicine my parents gave to my brother and me whenever we were sick.
-I was fortunate enough to ask for grape at our house, so I hadn’t seen it in a while, but the red abuser clung to life at the condo like Gollum without his Precious.
+Sticky.
+Distasteful.
+The Cherry Cough Medicine.
+My dad skipped the usually shot of whisky to clear the sinuses and went straight for the actual medicine.
+I had asked for the grape flavor at our house, so I hadn’t seen the cherry in a while, but the red abuser clung to life at the condo like Gollum without his Precious.

 I went downstairs.
 It was already measured out on the counter.
 I told my dad I didn’t want or need any.
 He disagreed.
 When I put the small plastic cup to my lips, I said, “I can’t do it.”